Our legislation

 The Defence and Veterans' Service Commissioner

-- There is a Defence and Veterans' Service Commissioner;
+- There is a Defence and Veterans’ Service Commissioner:

-- The Commissioner's job includes monitoring, inquiring and reporting on issues relevant to suicide and suicidality for serving and ex-serving ADF members;
+- The Commissioner’s job includes monitoring, inquiring into, and reporting on issues relevant to suicide and suicidality for serving and ex-serving ADF members;

 - The Commissioner will not make findings of civil or criminal wrongdoing;